zengbailaing/learngit/readme.txt

-clogit is a version control system. git is free software.
+clogit is a distributed version control system. git is free software.